Larder Lake, Ontario: History

 In 1936, a large gold deposit was discovered in Larder Lake, leading to the establishment of several productive mines.
 In total 13 million ounces of gold were produced in the area.

 Ontario Highway 66 was built in the 1930s to connect the various mining towns in the region.
 The highway connected Larder Lake to Kirkland Lake in the west, and to other mining communities to the east.
 The section between Kirkland Lake and Larder Lake was paved in 1944.

 In 1937, a boat traveling across Larder Lake to Miller Island on a fishing expedition capsized, killing all 7 on board.
 Searchers discovered the boat filled with water, and slowly began to recover bodies.
 The boat's captain, John C. Skinner, Chief Engineer of the Lake Shore Mining Company, had been warned by a forest ranger that the weather conditions were too dangerous for the journey.

-The Lakeshore Hotel was destroyed by fire in 1938.
+In 1938, the Town of Larder Lake was incorporated from previously unorganized area.
+The Lakeshore Hotel was destroyed by fire that same year.
 Guests lost all their belongings, though no injuries were reported.

 By 1941, labourers at Larder Lake's Omega Gold Mine were earning $4.64 per day, and the mine captain was earning $8.70 per day.
 Omega was awarded the John T. Ryan Trophy in 1943 by the Canadian Institute of Mining, Metallurgy and Petroleum for having the lowest accident frequency in Canada during the previous year.

+In 1945, the town was dissolved and absorbed in the newly-formed township municipality of Larder Lake.

 The Catholic church in Larder Lake caught fire in 1947, just moments after Sunday mass.
 No injuries were reported, though all sacred vessels, organ drapes, vestments and pews were destroyed.

 In 1952, the Larder Lake Fire Department took first place in a regional competition of the Timiskaming Firemen's Association, beating 22 other fire brigades.

 Larder Lake's train station, located north-east of the town, was the site of a large robbery in 1965.
 Five gold bars worth $165,000 were awaiting shipment to the mint in Ottawa, when 4 armed men broke in.
 A float plane in Larder Lake was believed used in the getaway.